This post on unusual things to do in Edinburgh was last updated on September 17, 2020.

 Sometimes you’ve gotta throw caution, not give a fig about what everyone thinks, and just do something because it’s fun.

 Ya, feel me?

-So without further ado, let’s awkwardly fall into this list of slightly unique Edinburgh attractions and Edinburgh hidden gems that your brother’s, sister’s cousin is sure to love.
+So without further ado, let’s awkwardly fall into this list of unique Edinburgh attractions and Edinburgh hidden gems that your brother’s, sister’s cousin is sure to love.

 This post may contain affiliate links.
 Please see my disclosure for more information.
 As an Amazon Associate, I earn a small commission from qualifying purchases.